Who is My Electricity Supplier & How Do I Find Out?

 How can I save money once I know who my electricity supplier is?

 Once you have found out who supplies your electricity, you can begin the process of comparing energy tariffs to see if you would get a better deal by switching.
-Here at Selectra, our team of energy experts can help you find the best electricity, gas or dual fuel plan for your home or business in a matter of minutes.

 How long does it take to switch electricity provider?